-Investments were comprised of money market funds, participations, and assets received in advance from policyholders.
+Investments were mostly comprised of money market funds, participations, assets received in advance from policyholders, loans to affiliated undertakings, fixed income securities and deposits with credit institutions.

-As at 31 December 2018, the Company had €49.7m (2017: €15.8m) invested in money market funds.
+As at 31 December 2020, the Company had €20.0m (2019: €36.7m) invested in money market funds.
 These investments were valued at lower of cost and market value in the Statutory Financial Statements.